Ethereum-ERD/dev-upgradeable/README.md

 `TroveInterestRateStrategy.sol` - Variable interest rate strategy for trove's debt.

+`TroveLofic.sol` - Variable interest compute for trove's debt.
+When the debt changes(increase or decrease), the interest accumulated by Trove from last operation to the present will be mint to the `Treasury` .

 `ERDBase.sol` - Both TroveManager/TroveManagerLiquidations/TroveManagerRedemptions and BorrowerOperations inherit from the parent contract ERDBase, which contains global constants and some common functions.

 `DataTypes.sol` - All variable structure definitions in the system are in this lib.